Acanthurus triostegus

 is a species of marine ray-finned fish belonging to the family Acanthuridae which includes the surgeonfishes, unicornfishes and tangs.
 This species has a wide Indo-Pacific distribution.

 Taxonomy

 Acanthurus triostegus was first formally described in 1758 as Chaetodon triostegus by Carl Linnaeus, the description being published in the 10 edition of Systema Naturae with its type locality given as "Indies".

-The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.
+Its closest relative is the zebra tang (A. polyzona), which it is known to hybridize with in Mauritius.